-The National Inventory by Economic Sector provides greenhouse gas emission estimates by economic sector (Australia-New Zealand Standard Industry Classifications (ANZSIC)) rather than by International Panel on Climate Change sector.
+The National Inventory by Economic Sector provides greenhouse gas emission estimates by economic sector (Australia-New Zealand Standard Industry Classifications (ANZSIC)) rather than by Intergovernmental Panel on Climate Change sector.
 These inventories are a disaggregation of the data contained in the National Inventory Report submitted to the UNFCCC each year.

 Full Carbon Accounting Model

 The Full Carbon Accounting Model (FullCAM) is a calculation tool for modelling Australia’s greenhouse gas emissions from the land sector.

 FullCAM is used in Australia’s National Greenhouse Gas Accounts for land use, land use change and forestry sectors.
 Results from modelling are used to produce the annual totals for Australia’s National Inventory Reports.
 Emissions data (including from the land sector) can be found in the Australian Greenhouse Emissions Information System

 National Greenhouse Accounts Factors

 The National Greenhouse Accounts (NGA) Factors provides methods to help companies and individuals estimate greenhouse gas emissions.
 The NGA Factors are not published for the purpose of supporting reporting under the National Greenhouse and Energy Reporting Act 2007